artagnon/bonak/README.md

 # bonak

-Research notes and Coq code.
+Coq formalization and notes related to research.